redwoodjs/redwoodjs-com-archive/docs/testing.md

 ## Generators

 If you use generators, you're kind of testing your app already.
-Most of generators create test files:
+Most generators create test files:

 ```plaintext{6}
 ~/redwood-app$ yarn rw g page home /